 Hepatitis C An infection caused by a virus that attacks the liver and leads to inflammation.

-Hepatitis D A serious liver disease caused by infection with the hepatitis D virus.
+Hepatitis D A severe liver disease caused by infection with the hepatitis D virus.

 Hepatitis E A liver disease caused by the hepatitis E virus.

-Scar tissue cannot do the work that what the healthy tissue can do and because of this the scar tissue can keep the blood from flowing and the more the scar tissue builds up the less work the liver is able to do or the good part of the liver has to work extra hard to make up for the bat part of the liver.
+Scar tissue cannot do the work that the healthy tissue can do, and because of this, the scar tissue can keep the blood from flowing, and the more the scar tissue builds up, the less work the liver can do, or the good part of the liver has to work extra hard to make up for the bat part of the liver.

-If the liver is treated at this stage there is a very good chance the liver can be healed.
-The liver has the ability to heal its self over a period of time.
+If the liver is treated at this stage, the liver can be healed.
+The liver has the ability to heal itself over some time.

-Cirrhosis is the hard scarring tissue that replaces the soft healthy tissue.
-As cirrhosis becomes worse, the liver will have less healthy tissue.
-If cirrhosis is not treated, the liver will fail and will not be able to work well or at all.
+Cirrhosis is the hard scarring tissue that replaces the soft, healthy tissue.
+As Cirrhosis becomes worse, the liver will have less healthy tissue.
+If Cirrhosis is not treated, the liver will fail and will not work well or at all.